-Many hair products to smooth the hair and get rid of frizziness can clog pores.
-Avoid use of hair products that contain acne causing ingredients such as isopropyl myristate and coconut oil.
+Many hair products that smooth hair and prevent frizz can clog pores.
+If you are acne prone, avoid using hair products that contain acne causing ingredients such as isopropyl myristate and coconut oil.
 Wash your face after rinsing off hair conditioners.

 The face should be washed thoroughly at night to remove all sweat, dirt, oil, hair products and makeup from the skin.

 Remember - every single product you put on your skin matters. and the order that you use them is important.